-Our precision centerless grinding machines are used to manufacture bone pins, anchors, arthroscopic shavers and numerous other implants and instruments required in the surgical repair of sports injuries such as joint repairs, bone fractures, and torn soft tissue.
-Our centerless grinders consume minimal footprint in your factory and deliver precision product at high volumes and low cost.
+Our precision centerless grinding machines are used to manufacture bone pins, anchors, arthroscopic shavers, and numerous other implants and instruments required in the surgical repair of sports injuries such as joint repairs, bone fractures, and torn soft tissue.
+Our centerless grinders consume minimal footprint in your factory and deliver a precision product at high volumes and low cost.

 Our versatile precision centerless grinders are workhorses which require a smaller footprint than similar machines yet excel in demanding high production environments where the name of the game is high volume at low cost.
 Glebar engineers can turnkey a precision centerless grinder, complete with a series of pre- and post-grind inspection steps, ensuring the product going into the Glebar grinder meets the requirements of the final ground product with guaranteed accuracy.

 Wheel balancing is crucial to achieving a good surface finish on the workpiece and is critical to the spindle bearing life.
 A technician balances the wheel using an offline, static system manually moving weights.
 The process is time-consuming, taking 30 to 45 minutes, delaying setup and production.
 The results are varied and not repeatable.

 Significantly reduce setup time, changeover time, and the variability of results driven by manual wheel balancing.